 Sole proprietorships and LLCs are two of the most popular types of business structures in the United States due to their low costs and set-up requirements.
 Your choice between a LLC or sole proprietorship will have major financial and operational consequences for your business.
 In this guide, we explain the differences, benefits, and drawbacks so you can decide which structure is best for you.

-What’s the Difference Between Sole Proprietorship and LLC?
+What’s the Difference Between a Sole Proprietorship and an LLC?

 LLC stands for limited liability company, where limited liability means your personal assets can’t be used as collateral if your business is sued or goes bankrupt.
 Since an LLC is a separate legal entity from its owner(s), creditors can only go after the business assets in a dispute.

 A sole proprietorship, on the other hand, is not legally separate from its owner.
 This means you have full personal liability for business losses.
 In other words, your car, house, and personal savings could be used to settle business debts.

 As the name indicates, a sole proprietorship is owned by one person.
 Conversely, you can form a single-member LLC or a multi-member LLC depending on your needs.

 Forming an LLC involves filing articles of organization with your state government.
 This document indicates the name, location, membership, and structure of your LLC.
 Filing fees vary depending on the state, but average about $150.

 Sole proprietorships are formed when an individual operates a business without filing — no formal setup is required.
 Though forming a sole proprietorship couldn’t be simpler, doing business without legal protection might not be worth the risk.